 Skin is the largest organ in the human body.
-It breathes, it regenerates, and is affected by what's put on it.
+It breathes, regenerates, and is affected by what's put on it.
 As wearable devices continue to grow in popularity the materials used to assemble, and in certain cases affix to the body, need to be taken into consideration.

 The use of diagnostic and therapeutic medical wearable devices is becoming mainstream as the technology evolves and consumers demand simple ways of managing their health through monitoring, drug delivery, and pain management systems.
-Measurement tools like vital sign monitoring devices, sleep monitors, and continuous glucose monitors collect users’ exercise or personal health data, making it easy to keep track of the information, or even send it to a health-care provider.
+Measurement tools like vital sign monitoring devices, sleep monitors, and continuous glucose monitors collect users’ exercise or personal health data, making it easy to keep track of the information, or even send it to a healthcare provider.
 Insulin pumps and wearable injectors offer a means of insulin and novel drug delivery in a non-clinical setting.
-These devices need to withstand repeated use, extended periods of time on the body, exposure to different environments, and be able to stay in place.
+These devices need to withstand repeated use, extended time on the body, exposure to different environments and be able to stay in place.

 Sometimes the chemical IBOA (isobornyl acrylate) is found in wearables, which is a known skin sensitizer.
 IBOA, a monofunctional reactive diluent, is a critical monomer used in the manufacture of acrylic resins because it polymerizes when exposed to free radicals from an energy source such as UV light.
 IBOA is also used as a plasticizer within various medical device plastics due to its impact resistance, flexibility, and hardness qualities.
 If an adhesive or a substrate is formulated to include IBOA, it has the potential to cause a skin sensitivity issue if not fully cured and crosslinked.